 You’ve advanced to “Supernode” status — your partnerships are part of your company’s DNA and their benefits affect every business unit.
 Well done!
 Your tech partnerships lead your business strategy, and your partners not only build integrations with you but also specifically on your platform.
 Maybe you’ve even acquired a partner or two.

 Co-selling is just one of many factors at play in your tech ecosystem’s maturity.
-See how your partner program stacks up according to 13 criteria.
-Sign up for our newsletter below to get the tech ecosystem maturity quiz the day it goes live.
+See how your partner program stacks up.
+Take the Tech Ecosystem Maturity Diagnostic.